brainstormforce/header-footer-elementor/readme.txt

 == Screenshots ==

-1. Go to Appearance -> Header Footer & Blocks to create a new template (<a href="https://share.getcloudapp.com/DOuQLGP1">screenshot</a>).
+1. Go to Appearance -> Header Footer & Blocks to create a new template.
-2. Assign template to be a header/footer and select display rules (<a href="https://share.getcloudapp.com/6qu5ABko">screenshot</a>).
+2. Assign template to be a header/footer and select display rules.
-3. For blocks, select the type of template as Custom Blocks.
-You can copy the shortcode and use it anywhere (<a href="https://share.getcloudapp.com/xQuWkg0p">screenshot</a>).
+3. 3.
+For blocks, select the type of template as Custom Blocks.
+You can copy the shortcode and use it anywhere.
+4. Methods to add Theme Support.
-4. Default widgets available with Elementor – Header, Footer & Blocks (<a href="https://share.getcloudapp.com/mXuBNq57">screenshot</a>).
+5. Default widgets available with Elementor – Header, Footer & Blocks.

 == Changelog ==